skip to main content

 Clearinghouse

-In healthcare, clearinghouses are electronic hubs used by healthcare agencies to submit electronic claims to insurance companies securely.
-This ensures that patients’ private health information is protected.
+Healthcare providers use clearinghouses or electronic hubs to securely submit electronic claims to insurance companies, ensuring that patients’ private health information is protected.

 Coding